zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 ## Sending a heartbeat to API Meditation Layer Discovery Service

-After registration, it is necessary for a service to send a heartbeat periodically to the Discovery Service to indicate that the service is available.
+After registration, a service must send a heartbeat periodically to the Discovery Service to indicate that the service is available.
 When the Discovery Service does not receive a heartbeat, the service instance is deleted from the Discovery Service.

 If the server does not receive a renewal in 90 seconds, it removes the instance from its registry.